How to add an audio player to a Wix blog

 Wix doesn't do text-to-speech on its own — but adding a narrated audio player to your posts takes about five minutes with an embed.

-Wix is a great place to publish, but it has no built-in way to turn a post into audio.
-The good news: you don't need a plugin or a developer.
-You generate the audio elsewhere and drop a single embed into your post.
-Here's the whole thing.
+Wix is a good place to publish and has no built-in way to turn a post into audio.
+You don't need a plugin or a developer — you add one embed and you're done.
+Here's the whole thing, plus the Wix-specific details that trip people up.

 What you'll need